At Ganzach Kiddush Hashem We Commemorate…

 The Sonderkommando Uprising, October 7th 1944 – Part 2

-Click here to read part 1 By: Yaakov Rosenfeld, Ganzach Kiddush Hashem In this chapter, we will shed light on the lives and deaths of the three victims who wrote and documented what happened in Auschwitz-Birkenau.
+Please click here to read part 1 By: Yaakov Rosenfeld, Ganzach Kiddush Hashem In this chapter, we will shed light on the lives and deaths of the three victims who wrote and documented what happened in Auschwitz-Birkenau.
 I will briefly describe the Sonderkommando, and on this occasion I will bring heart-wrenching testimonies, precisely from the mouths of these very people, about the spiritual heroism of the holy Jews, the prisoners of Auschwitz.
 Their role was impossible, and clearly inhumane.
 They were forced to perform disturbing tasks.
-Just imagine the shock of a man who arrived by train...
+Just imagine the shock of a man who arrived b...
 Read more

 A Noble Jewish Prayer in the Midst of the Warsaw Uprising